alickad/music_editor/README.md

 - TuneJS (playback)

 ## TODO
-- music playback not ignoring accidentals
+- ~music playback not ignoring accidentals~ DONE
 - download MIDI and PDF
 - multiple notes played at once (then also in playback)
 - select notes / delete notes / edit notes